gildasmorvan/similar2logo/README.md

 	* A decision model that will defines how the agent produces influences.
 It is implemented in a class that inherits from [AbstractAgtDecisionModel](http://www.lgi2a.univ-artois.fr/~morvan/similar/docs/api/fr/lgi2a/similar/extendedkernel/libs/abstractimpl/AbstractAgtDecisionModel.html).

 * A set of influences that an agent can produce.
-By default, the following influences can be used, but you can define your own influences if needed:
+By default, the following influences can be used, but you may define your own influences if needed:

-	* [ChangeAcceleration] (http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangeAcceleration.html): an influence that aims at changing the acceleration of an agent.
+	* [ChangeAcceleration](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangeAcceleration.html): an influence that aims at changing the acceleration of an agent.

 	* [ChangeDirection](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangeDirection.html): an influence that aims at changing the direction of an agent.